itsdfish/DifferentialEvolutionMCMC.jl/README.md

 # DifferentialEvolutionMCMC

 DifferentialEvolutionMCMC.jl is a Differential Evolution MCMC sampler written in Julia and uses the AbstractMCMC interface.
-DifferentialEvolutionMCMC.jl works with any model that provides that returns an exact or approximate log likeilhood.
+DifferentialEvolutionMCMC.jl works with any model, provided that it returns an exact or approximate log likeilhood.
 An annotated example is provided below.
 Other examples can be found in the examples subfolder.

 ## Example